teirm/cpp_multithreading/ch_4/notes.md

 using std::future::share().

 ### Timed wait
-Timeouts come in two differents forms:
+Timeouts come in two different forms:
 * durations - normally have a _for suffix
 * absolute  - have a _until suffix